 Face recognition is no longer a fantasy that enthralls us in sci-fi movies.
 The technological advancements in recent years have led to the proliferation of face recognition systems in our daily lives.
 Today, numerous applications use face recognition technology in the smart devices we own.
 It ensures enhanced data protection and privacy for the users.

-Face recognition technology has been around in one way or the other since the 1960s.
-However, with technological advancements across verticals, the market for face recognition systems has skyrocketed recently.
-The worldwide market for face recognition was valued at USD 4.4 billion in 2019.
+It has been around in one way or the other since the 1960s.
+However, with technological advancements across verticals, the market for these systems has skyrocketed recently.
+The worldwide market was valued at USD 4.4 billion in 2019.
 It is predicted to grow at a CAGR of 17.6% during 2020-2025, thanks to the growing need for multi-factor authentication.

 The market is working towards increasing the accuracy of the technology and continues to explore its various possibilities.
 In the following discussion, let us analyze whether face recognition systems can create a safer and responsible world or not.